• SINCE HIS ARRIVAL, FLORIDA STATE IS 324-138 (.701) IN THE LAST 14 SEASONS

 White played a vital part in the development of several Florida State student-athletes in the 2013-14 season, most notably Natasha Howard and Cheetah Delgado.
 Howard posted five 30-point games en route to earning All-America honors from the Associated Press and Women's Basketball Coaches Association.
 Delgado had a remarkable year at the point guard spot, breaking the single-season record for assists at FSU with 216 and averaging the most by an ACC player (7.43) since the 2007-08 season.

-The blue-collar, hard-working nature of last year's team resulted in a 21-12 overall record and the program's 11th straight appearance in the NCAA Tournament Second Round following a win at No. 7 seed Iowa State in the Stanford Regional.
+The blue-collar, hard-working nature of the 2013-14 team resulted in a 21-12 overall record and the program's 11th straight appearance in the NCAA Tournament Second Round following a win at No. 7 seed Iowa State in the Stanford Regional.

 White was promoted to associate head coach prior to the 2012-13 season and his game planning and strategy took the Garnet and Gold offense to heights it hadn't seen in over 20 years.

 Florida State finished in the top 10 nationally in both scoring and field goal percentage.
 The Seminoles' 74.8 points per game average and .453 shooting percentage were their highest marks since the 1991-92 and 1992-93 seasons, respectively.
 Senior guards Alexa Deluzio and Leonor Rodriguez and junior forward Natasha Howard gave FSU a school-record and an ACC-leading three All-ACC First Team selections, while senior forward Chasity Clayton captured ACC Sixth Player of the Year honors.
-The Seminoles finished fourth in the league - their seventh top-four finish with White.
+The Seminoles finished fourth in the league.

 Additionally, Florida State captured back-to-back regular season ACC titles in 2010 and 2011, and advanced to the 2010 NCAA Tournament Elite Eight.
 The 2010-11 season was a culmination of seven consecutive NCAA postseason appearances, all with White on the bench.